How postcode restrictions affect your home loan

 By understanding the market you want to buy in, you'll have a clearer idea of how desirable your area is.

-Yes, the big four banks will have postcode restrictions.
-According to Commonwealth Bank's website, it has caps on the loan-to-value ratio its willing to lend depending on the suburb a property is located in.
-This is to reduce the risk in properties which it doesn't deem to be 'active' and means you may need to save a higher deposit.
+Yes, the big four banks all have postcode restrictions.
+According to the Commonwealth Bank's website, it has caps on the loan-to-value ratio its willing to lend depending on the suburb a property is located in.

 Back in 2017, ANZ released a list of postcodes it would restrict lending in.